-Dublin is an enchanting city full of gorgeous cobblestoned streets, colorful doorways, and rocky coastlines.
-Though small in size, Dublin is one of the more expensive cities in Europe ranking 23 in Expatistan’s cost of living map.
-Luckily, Dublin is full of plenty of free things to from visiting national museums to walking along some of Dublin’s famed streets and rivers.
+Dublin.
+An enchanting city full of gorgeous cobblestoned streets, colorful doorways, and rocky coastlines.
+Although Dublin is one of the more expensive cities in Europe, there are plenty of free things to from visiting national museums to walking along some of Dublin’s famed streets and rivers.
 Did we mention that these are all free?

 1. Museums and galleries

-Dublin is home a vast number of museums and galleries and several of them are free including the National Gallery, The Natural Museum of Ireland, Chester Beatty Library, and the Irish Museum of Modern Art.
+Dublin is home to a vast number of captivating museums and galleries, and several of them are free!
+This includes the National Gallery, The Natural Museum of Ireland, Chester Beatty Library, and the Irish Museum of Modern Art.

-Ireland is renowned for it’s lush greenery and sprawling parks.
-Enjoy a sunny day in one of Dublin’s large parks for a picnic or run through the winding paths and ponds.
+Ireland is renowned for it’s lush greenery.
+Enjoy a sunny day in one of Dublin’s well-kept parks for a picnic or a scenic run through the winding paths and ponds.
 St. Stephen’s Green, close to accommodations for Dublin interns, is located in the city center and has a waterfall and lake that are worth the trek.
 Phoenix Park is a much larger park, 1752 acres, located downtown that is great place to run, play a pickup game of soccer, or even see some herds of deer.

 3. Howth Harbor